Evaluation measures (information retrieval): Recall

 Recall is the fraction of the documents that are relevant to the query that are successfully retrieved.

 In binary classification, recall is often called sensitivity.
 So it can be looked at as the probability that a relevant document is retrieved by the query.

 It is trivial to achieve recall of 100% by returning all documents in response to any query.
 Therefore, recall alone is not enough but one needs to measure the number of non-relevant documents also, for example by computing the precision.

 Fall-out

 The proportion of non-relevant documents that are retrieved, out of all non-relevant documents available:

-In binary classification, fall-out is closely related to specificity and is equal to $(1-\mbox{specificity})$.
+In binary classification, fall-out is the opposite of specificity and is equal to $(1-\mbox{specificity})$.
 It can be looked at as the probability that a non-relevant document is retrieved by the query.

 It is trivial to achieve fall-out of 0% by returning zero documents in response to any query.